Rare cancers

 What types of cancer are rare?

-Reasons why a cancer might be rare
+Why a cancer type might be rare

 Diagnosing and treating rare cancers

-You may have already seen your GP about your symptoms, or have had tests to look for the cause.
-But if you still have unexplained symptoms, go to see your GP again.
-We have more information about possible signs and symptoms of cancer.
+You may have already seen your GP about your symptoms or had tests to look for the cause.
+But if you still have unexplained symptoms, go to your GP again.
 You are not wasting your GP’s time by doing this.

-• What tests do I need?
+• What tests do I need and when will they happen?

 • When will I get the results?